drinkataco/media-servarr/charts/bazarr/README.md

         name: 'bazarr-config'
 ```

-By default, a PersistentVolumeClaim will be provisioned for the `config`
+By default, a PersistentVolumeClaim will be provisioned for the `config` named `bazarr-config`.

-It is highly recommended that you do not use NFS for your config volume - because of the loose implementation of NFS protocol that causes issue with file locking causing detrimental effects if using a SQlite database.

-You can define basic persistent volume claims in code to help you get started.
-You just need to pass to the pvc name (which is the key) is an empty object (`{}`)

 ```yaml
 persistentVolumeClaims: